IST-EVA-Support/EVA_Show-Case/src/demo/toolkit/README.md

-For Linux, add "+h264parse" in file : /home/USER_ACCOUNT/adlink/eva/IDE/config/element_list.txt.
+For Linux, add "toolkit" in file : /home/USER_ACCOUNT/adlink/eva/IDE/config/element_list.txt.
+(If you are using docker container instead of native run, path to ~/adlink/eva/IDE/config/element_list.txt)